 Separately from the agreements that we have with clients, we have agreements with Internet search companies, third-party publishers and strategic partners that we engage with to generate targeted marketing results for our clients.
 We receive a fee from our clients and separately pay a fee to the Internet search companies, third-party publishers and strategic partners.
-We are the principal in the transaction.
-As a result, the fees paid by our clients are recognized as revenue and the fees paid to our Internet search companies, third-party publishers and strategic partners are included in cost of revenue.
+We evaluate whether we are the principal (i.e., report revenue on a gross basis) or agent (i.e., report revenue on a net basis).
+In doing so, we first evaluate whether we control the goods or services before they are transferred to the clients, we are the principal in the transaction.
+As a result, the fees paid by our clients are recognized as revenue and the fees paid to our Internet search companies, third-party publishers and strategic partners.
+If we do not control the goods or services before they are transferred to the clients, we are the agent in the transaction and recognize revenue on a net basis.
+We have one subsidiary, CCM, which provides performance marketing agency and technology services to clients in financial services, education and other markets, recognizing revenue on a net basis.
+Determining whether we control the goods or services before they are transferred to the clients may require judgment.